-For youth on final discharge, adopted, or over 18, obtain a signed FERPA Release from the youth's parent, legal guardian, or the youth.
+For youth over 18, on final discharge, or adopted, obtain a signed FERPA Release from the youth's parent, legal guardian, or the youth.

-TIP: You can also get the student's educational performance history in the student's NYCSA (MyStudent) account.
+TIP: You can also get the student's educational performance history in CNNX or the student's NYCSA (MyStudent) account.